Cleopatra Broumand: International work

-Re-emergence as a prominent designer
+Re-emergence as fashion designer

-In 1983, upon returning to the United States, Birrenbach re-emerged as one of America's innovative designers on New York's Seventh Avenue and launched her classic, timeless, and colorful collections of women's ready-to-wear, eveningwear, menswear, and accessories in the designer and couture categories.
+In 1983, upon returning to the United States, Broumand re-emerged as a designers on New York's Seventh Avenue and launched her colorful collections of women's ready-to-wear, evening wear, menswear, and accessories in the designer and couture categories.
 As CEO of Cleopatra Broumand, Inc., her second fashion venture, she presided over a diversified operation with productions in Italy and the Far East, distributing to two hundred top specialty stores and boutiques throughout America, Europe, and Japan.

-Cleopatra's Fall '83 collection was based on an ancient “Sun Man” mask and “Lady Sun,” as well as starbursts and crescent moons.
-All her silk prints were computer designed and produced in the Como region of Italy by producers such as: Etro, Corisia, Taroni, etc. Her Cashmeres and Alpaca were from Loro Piana and Agnona.
+Cleopatra's fall 1983 collection was based on an ancient "Sun Man" mask and "Lady Sun," as well as starbursts and crescent moons.
+All her silk prints were computer designed and produced in the Como region of Italy by producers such as: Etro, Corisia, Taroni, etc. Her cashmeres and alpaca were from Loro Piana and Agnona.